eupn/bno055/README.md

 // a regular sensors calibration bno055.set_mode(BNO055OperationMode::NDOF)?;

-// Wait for device to auto-calibrate while !bno055.is_fully_calibrated() {}
+// Wait for device to auto-calibrate.
+// Please perform steps necessary for auto-calibration to kick in.
+// Required steps are described in Datasheet section 3.11 while !bno055.is_fully_calibrated() {}

 let calib = bno055.calibration_profile()?;